makrai/notes/yang1810-GEM-param-free-sentence-embed-orth-basis-EMNLP.md

   of the subspace spanned by a word and its sentence context
 * We model the meaning of a word in a sentence based on two aspects
   * relatedness to the word vector subspace already spanned by its context wrds
-  * novel semantic meaning introduced as a new basis vector perpendic
+  * novel semantic meaning introduced as a new perpendicular basis vector
 * method to combine pre-trained word embeddings into sentence representations
   * based on orthogonal basis
   * zero parameters, along with efficient inference performance